feliceandreapellegrino/feliceandreapellegrino.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: University of Trieste, Italy
+subtitle: Professor at University of Trieste and Co-founder of Glance Vision Technologies

 profile:
   align: right